eslint/archive-website/docs/maintainer-guide/governance.md

 1. Add the GitHub user to the "ESLint TSC" GitHub team
 1. Set the GitHub user to be have the "Owner" role for the ESLint organization
 1. Send a welcome email with a link to the [maintainer guide](./) and the [npm 2FA guide](./npm-2fa).
-1. Invite to the Gitter TSC chatroom
+1. Invite to the Discord TSC chatroom
 1. Make the TSC member an admin on the ESLint team mailing list
 1. Add the TSC member to the recurring TSC meeting event on Google Calendar
 1. Add the TSC member as an admin to ESLint Twitter Account on Tweetdeck